Car Accident FAQs

 Car Accident FAQ

 Calculating damages in personal injury cases can be complex.
 Accident victims often sell themselves short by overlooking many future losses they will suffer as a result of the accident.
 If you were involved in an accident, you need an experienced attorney to help you receive the full amount of your damages.
 Typically, injury victims can receive compensation for medical bills, lost present and future wages, reduction in earning potential, and the cost of physical therapy and in-home nursing care during recovery.
-You may also be entitled to compensation for your physical pain, emotional trauma and diminished capacity to enjoy life after the accident.
+You may also be entitled to compensation for your physical pain, emotional trauma, and diminished capacity to enjoy life after the accident.
+I will work closely with you to determine exactly how much your case is worth and fight for your right to maximum compensation.

 The most common mistake accident victims make is failing to visit a doctor after an auto accident.
 You should see a doctor immediately after being involved in an accident.
 A medical doctor can take x-rays, run tests, and document all of your injuries.
 In addition, even the most seemingly minor symptoms can turn into a much larger medical problem down the road.
 It is better to seek medical attention in order to prevent those complications in the future.

-If you have been injured in an auto accident in Encinitas, Carlsbad, Oceanside, San Diego, or anywhere in Southern California, call my firm today at 800-614-0878 today for a free consultation to discuss your case with me, an experienced auto accident attorney committed to serving and helping you.
+Have more questions?
+I’m available 24/7 to assist with all your legal needs.
+If you have been injured in an auto accident in Encinitas, Carlsbad, Oceanside, San Diego, or anywhere in Southern California call me.
+I’m an experienced auto accident attorney committed to serving and helping you.